nqminds/edgesec.github.io/docusaurus/docs/supervisor.md

 ## GEN_RANDKEY command

-Generate a a random key of given size and store it in the crypt store.
+Generate a random key of given size and store it in the crypt store.

 Usage: